jmeagher/playground/kubernetes/README.md

 "None Total",5820,17,22,37,53,87,99,110,120,214
 ```

 Here are the stats starting just before the chaos starts and collecting for about a minute.
 This shows a small increase in the latency at the 50th percentile.
-At higher percentiles the response time goes up a lot more.
+At higher percentiles the response time goes up much more.
 The max response time is almost 4 times higher than before the chaos.

 ```bash
 # During chaos stats